How do you know where your book sales come from?

 No, I’ll rephrase that.
 It is impossible.

 Online ebook and book retailers such as Amazon, Apple, Barnes & Noble, Kobo and Smashwords give absolutely no buyer data whatsoever to self-publishers.

-While Amazon do give basic geographic data, in the form of which geo-located store sold your book, it is rather irrelevant, as I buy my books from the US store, even though I live in Europe.
+While Amazon does give basic geographic data, in the form of which geo-located store sold your book, it is rather irrelevant, as I buy my books from the US store, even though I live in Europe.
 The others, however, give you zip, zero, nil and nothing.

 So how can you possibly know where your books are popular, or which demographic is more likely to buy your book?
 Or if you have returning buyers?

-The disappointing answer is that you can’t, if you rely on online retailers.
+The disappointing answer is that you can’t if you rely on online retailers.
 And, it is not that this type of information is not gathered by retailers.
 Of course, it is.

 But they would, of course, argue that there are privacy issues to be considered, which is only an excuse.
 Geographic, demographic and returning buyer data would breach no privacy laws whatsoever.

 You can get data about your book sales, though.

 If you have a blog or website, you can get some hints about your readers by using Google Analytics.

 Now, let me be clear.
 This method will only give you hints and not definitive data.
 But when there is nothing, anything helps.